AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

 The tutorial walks you through:

-* Setting up the Cloud Manager Config Pipeline
+* Setting up the Cloud Manager config pipeline
 * Using tools to simulate malicious traffic
 * Declaring traffic filter rules, including WAF rules
 * Analyzing results with dashboard tooling